 The Melbourne Peer Mentor Program connects commencing undergraduates with an instant network of familiar faces to help make your transition to university life easy and enjoyable.
 This includes meeting your mentor group at the start of the semester so you are connected from the beginning and engaging in regular sessions throughout the semester to build those connections.

 The student portal supports your mentoring journey, providing information about your session times, dates, location and peer group members.
-You will also be able to chat with your peer mentor and group using the app.
+You will also be able to chat with your peer mentor and group.

 As a new undergraduate student in the Faculty of Medicine, Dentistry and Health Sciences, you will be matched with a senior University of Melbourne student (your peer mentor) and a group of other commencing students.
 Your peer mentor and group will help you to build relationships and be connected with the University of Melbourne from day one.
 Your peer group will provide support and friendship as you commence your first year of studies at University of Melbourne and as you continue through your degree.

 As a new student you are automatically part of the program!
 Your dedicated Student Life Team matches you with a mentor and your group ahead of orientation.

 Login to the student portal to get details of who your peer mentor is, when your meetings are scheduled, to chat to your group and more.
 You should also receive an email to your student email account at the start of the semester with information.

 There will be 5 sessions across your first Semester of study.
 The sessions are themed around key stages in the semester such as getting to know the University and available services through to preparing for exams!

 You don't need to do anything!
 If you are a new undergraduate student in the Faculty of Medicine, Dentistry and Health Sciences you will automatically be placed in a mentoring group.
 If you have not heard anything by Orientation week, please get in touch with us so we can make sure you are not missing out!